What is Advent?

 Music

-These albums listed below represent a wide variety of worshipful music for the Advent season: original music and well-known covers; quiet, reflective instrumentals and soulful ballads; deep Scriptural poetry and fun holiday rhymes.
-Whatever you listen to, may it all be for the glory of God in Christ, whose coming we celebrate and anticipate.
+These albums listed below represent a wide variety of music for the Advent season: original music and well-known covers; quiet, reflective instrumentals and soulful ballads; deep Scriptural poetry and fun holiday rhymes.

 Art